sav-che/TL-2/Authors/Rosny, Louis Léon Lucien Prunol de {std. Rosny}.md

 ### Author

-Rosny, Louis Léon Lucien Prunol de (1837-1916), French orientalist and botanist; founder of the "Société d'ethnographie américaine et orientale", 1858; taught Japanese at the"École des langues orientales", Paris, 1868; assistant director of the École des hautes études, 1886.
+Rosny, Louis Léon Lucien Prunol de (1837-1916), French orientalist and botanist; founder of the "Société d'ethnographie américaine et orientale", 1858; taught Japanese at the "École des langues orientales", Paris, 1868; assistant director of the École des hautes études, 1886.
 **Abbreviated name**: *Rosny*

 #### Herbarium and types